sksingh-usu/Website-Optimization/frontend-nanodegree-mobile-portfolio-master/README.md

 ###Page Navigation###

-####Initial Observations####
+####Scroll Navigation####
-**Scroll Navigation:** As can be seen in the timeline record while scrolling the website, there is a lot of JANKS after the script `main.js` is executed.
+**Initial Observation:** As can be seen in the timeline record while scrolling the website, there is a lot of JANKS after the script `main.js` is executed.
 These janks were forcing multiple style recalculations and forcing the render tree creation at every iteration of recalculations on the document node.
 It can be seen in the timeline that the function causing this is updatePositions() in main.js.

 	   var items = document.querySelectorAll('.mover');
 		for (var i = 0; i < items.length; i++) {